What is a Fraud Examiner, Investigator or Analyst?

 Fraud Examiner, Investigator or Analyst Job Outlook

-There were about 135,900 jobs for Fraud Examiner, Investigator or Analyst in 2016 (in the United States).
+In the United States, there were 135,900 jobs for Fraud Examiner, Investigator or Analyst in 2016.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Fraud Examiner, Investigator or Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 13,100 job openings in this field each year.
+There will be an estimated 13,100 positions for Fraud Examiner, Investigator or Analyst per year.

 The states with the most job growth for Fraud Examiner, Investigator or Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.